safegit: Decentralised Git on Safe Network

 Set Up (Linux)

-- Set up an alias so you can execute the
+- Set up an alias and make the script executable so you can run it by typing

 - You can see